 You're also going to look for signs of spoilage.
 Here are the two that matter most:

 - Mold.
 If you see any mold on food, do not try to salvage it.
 Throw it out.
 (The exception is hard foods, like certain hard cheeses.
-You can cut generously around the mold and use the food.
+You can cut generously around the mold and eat the cheese--if it smells okay.
 But hard food only--never consume soft food with mold on it.)

 Sometimes mold and slime are obvious.
 But not always.
 Bread, for example, can harbor tiny mold spots that aren't easy to notice.